Call For Papers

 Historical Studies Topic Session

-Eligibility for Submitting Proposals: CTSA guidelines require that those making proposals ordinarily be associate or full members in good standing and current in society dues.
+- CTSA guidelines require that those making proposals ordinarily be associate or full members in good standing with their dues paid up.
 Anyone with an associate or full membership application on file can also submit a proposal if they expect to be accepted for membership in the upcoming June convention.